You are hereWcP.Common.Sense's blog

 (unquote)

-280 California parks bring annual $4.3 bil to state, mils locally.
-200-park closure to shoot deficit? or economy?
+280 California parks (listed) bring annual $4.3 billion to state, millions locally.
+200-park closure to shoot deficit?

 (quote)